How to Grip a Pistol and Master Recoil

 -

-Find a sturdy surface, preferably with a little padding.
+Find a sturdy surface.
 Below, we'll use a table.
+Throw a towel down if you'd like.

 -